 SCI operates a number of brands targeting different aspects of the death care market.

-- SCI: provides services in 44 states, 8 Canadian provinces, the District of Columbia, and Puerto Rico with more than 2,000 funeral home locations and cemeteries.
+- SCI: provides services in 44 states, 8 Canadian provinces, the District of Columbia, and Puerto Rico, with over 2,000 funeral home locations and cemeteries.

 - Dignity Planning: Dignity Planning provides funeral planning and arrangements through Dignity Memorial North America locations.